-The name ringworm survives from antiquity, when doctors thought that this round rash was indeed caused by a worm.
+The name ringworm survives from antiquity when doctors thought that this round rash was indeed caused by a worm.
 Now we know that this common skin infection has nothing at all to do with worms, but it can have something to do with pets!

 Ringworm is a fungal infection of the skin.
 Fungi survive by eating plant or animal material.
-The ringworm fungi feed on keratin, the material found in the outer layer of skin, hair, and nails.
+The fungi feed on keratin, the material found in the outer layer of skin, hair, and nails.
 These fungi thrive best on skin that is moist, hot, and hidden from the light.
 When this infection is found on the feet, it is commonly called athlete’s foot; when it is found in the groin, it is commonly called jock itch; and when it is found on the body, it is still called ringworm.

 Up to 20 percent of the population has one of these infections at any given moment.
 To catch ringworm, you have to be exposed to it and you have to be susceptible.
 Some people are much more susceptible than others.
 Those with eczema or other skin problems get ringworm more easily because the protective barrier of the skin’s outer layer is less intact.
 Children are more susceptible before puberty.
 Boys get it more easily than girls.
 Some people are genetically predisposed and can get it easily throughout life.

 The classic ringworm rash begins as a dry, raised, round patch, which may be slightly red.
 The patch may also be somewhat itchy.
 As it grows, the center of the patch clears, leaving a ring-like appearance.
 Not all children display this central clearing.
-In fact, there is wide variability in the way ringworm can appear from person to person.
+In fact, there is wide variability in the way it can appear from person to person.

 It can be caught from domestic animals (especially dogs and cats), as well as most farm animals.
-The infection can be caught from the animal directly, or from anything the animal rubs against.
+The infection can be caught from the animal directly, or from anything, the animal rubs against.

 Without treatment, most cases of ringworm would disappear on their own within several months, but they can become chronic.